WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an8/an8.53.pli.md

 ---
 title: Saṅkhitta sutta - Brief
-description: The Buddha advises Mahāpajāpatī Gotamī to abandon teachings that lead to passion, being bound, accumulating, wanting more, discontentment, company, laziness, and being burdensome.
-Instead, embrace teachings that lead to dispassion, being unbound, shedding, wanting less, contentment, solitude, the arousal of energy, and being unburdensome.
+description: The Buddha advises Mahāpajāpatī Gotamī on how to discern the teachings to be abandoned and the teachings to be embraced by observing for eight qualities.
-fetter: doubt
+fetter: doubt, conceit, ignorance
-tags: an,an8,passion,dispassion,accumulating,shedding,wanting more,wanting less,discontentment,contentment,company,solitude,laziness,arousal of energy,burdensome,unburdensome
+tags: an,an8,passion,dispassion,accumulation,reduction,greediness,contentment,company,seclusion,indolence,energy,effort,arousal,enthusiasm,support,abandonment,embracement
 id: an8.53
 ---